zbo14/sc4n/README.md

   -h  log usage information and exit
   -n  number of scanner processes to spawn (default: 10) -o  path to output directory
+  -p  number of top ports to scan (default: 1000)
-  -p  port list for nmap scans (default: ./lists/ports.txt) -q  don't print banner or info
+  -q  don't print banner or info
-  -w  word list for web path discovery (default: ./lists/paths.txt)
+  -w  word list for web paths (default: ./lists/paths.txt) -z  word list for virtual hosts (default: ./lists/hosts.txt)
 ```

 `sc4n` accepts a *regular* file with 1 domain per line, otherwise it reads domains from stdin.

 `nmap` requires root privileges to run a [SYN scan](https://nmap.org/book/synscan.html).
-To avoid having to repeatedly enter your password while the script runs, you can add the following to `/etc/sudoers` (or a file in `/etc/sudoers.d/`) with `visudo`:
+To avoid having to repeatedly enter your password, you can add the following to `/etc/sudoers` (or a file in `/etc/sudoers.d/`) with `visudo`:

 ```
 <user> ALL=NOPASSWD: /usr/bin/nmap